|

 biofamilies, typical multi-generational stepfamilies

-extra phases in their evolutionary path.
+must negotiate many extra phases in their evolutionary path.
 They usually have more related adults and kids; many more

-and different social, co-parenting, religious,
+and adjustment tasks; and different social, co-parenting, religious, and

 family-development step of "co-parent death and survivors' grieving."